 Married and residing in Southern California, Kevin enjoys being involved with community development and improvement efforts as a member of Alpha Phi Alpha Fraternity, sports, traveling, watching movies, listening to music, writing, cooking, meeting people, and spending time with family and friends.

-I have a simple philosophy: whenever possible, do what you can to make a positive impact on a person's life, using the knowledge and experience you've gained.
+I have a simple philosophy: whenever possible, do what you can to make a positive impact on another person's life, using the knowledge and experience you've gained.
 My goal is to assist people in identifying, and simplifying complicated areas in their life, in order to keep them moving toward their goals.
 The challenge is getting people to admit areas of their life are complicated.
 I know too well how difficult this is, because the human ego can be a beast.
 Admittedly, at one point, my ego was spiraling out of control!

 One of the most amazing lessons I've learned is the difference between passion and purpose.
 The two may sound similar, but they're quite different.
 Passion is what wakes you up in the morning, ready to engage in an activity.
 The purpose is the benefit others receive as a result of you doing the activity you're passionate about.